kristo-aun/egd-web/docs/JMDICT.md

 JMDict is part of the egd-db Postgres database.
 To serve both Estonian translations and features for various EsutoniaGoDesu's modules, the JMDict data is duplicated in jmen nad jmet database schemas.
-These schemas are not linked to other egd-db objects, thus can be replaced at any time.
+These schemas are kept independent from other egd-db shcemas, thus can be easily replaced.

-Make sure you have a full backup of your database first!
+Make sure you have a full backup of your database!

-*The JMdictDB project is an informal project to put the contents of Jim Breen's JMdict Japanese-English dictionary data
-into a database.*

 ### Install Python3

-...
+    sudo apt-get install python3.4

-### Download source code, latest development version (tip.tar.gz) from [EDRDG](http://edrdg.org/~smg/)
+### Download JMDictDB source code, latest development version (tip.tar.gz) from [EDRDG](http://edrdg.org/~smg/)

     wget http://edrdg.org/~smg/cgi-bin/hgweb-jmdictdb.cgi/archive/tip.tar.gz